 Have you ever seen a TV mystery where the murder is clearly shown in the first scene and you watch the detective solve the case as the show goes on?
 That is how this amazing non-fiction book begins.
-From the very first pages we know what caused the 1854 outbreak of cholera in London, England.
+From the very first pages of The Ghost Map we know what caused the 1854 outbreak of cholera in London, England.
 The next two hundred pages are dedicated to the sleuthing efforts of a young doctor and an Anglican curate who follow clues that not only solve the mystery, but help to change science forever.

 Don’t read this book if you have a weak stomach.
 It starts with graphic descriptions of the human excrement that was piling up in 19th Century London (before sewage plants were even thought of there) which is followed by a description of Fanny Burney’s mastectomy with only a glass of wine for anesthesia (!)
 If you can get past that you’ll love reading about how John Snow stubbornly bucked the scientific standards of his day by going against the popular theory called “Miasma”, the idea that putrid smells were the chief cause of illness.